 - Efficient cutting quality

 - Not ideal for green wood

 Related: The Lansky Puck Sharpener is designed to help you get your blade a whole lot sharper, so it’s ready for you to go whenever you want.
 You won’t have a problem here with carrying the sharpener or anything else because it’s also small and lightweight.

 Dimensions: 7 x 10 x 4 inches

 Specific features: Durable ceramic/carbon element offering taste-free water, heavy use and safety, repeated cleaning for full filter recovery without requiring any tool

-Sawyer Products Mini Water Filtration System
+Sawyer Mini Water Filtration System

 Weight: 5.6 ounces

 Dimensions: 8 x 3.5 x 3 inches

 Specific features: Workable filter that can fit in the palm, attaches to included hydration packs, standard disposable water bottles, drinking pouch or straw for direct drinking from the water source